Ling01234/QLearning-vs-DQN/notes.md

 # Methods
 - deep q learning in two games, discrete and continuous. and show the limitations of deep qlearning, as well as possible modifications to the algorithm for better performance in continuous action space

-I am implementing two reinforcement learning models, q learning and deep q learning and testing the two models on two games from the open ai gym environment. the two games that are being tested on are cartpole and lunar lander.
+I am implementing two reinforcement learning models, q learning and deep q learning and testing the two models on two games from the open ai gym environment. the two games that are being tested on are cartpole and lunar lander. i need you to begin by writing me a professional introduction for a report paper. in the introduction, you can talk about the background of q learning, as well as the background or deep q learning. you can also talk about the difficulties of each algorithm, and how one came about deep q learning from q learning. this can be phrased in a way where you talk about the motivation of comparing these two methods. you may also add whatever you see fit in the introduction of a report paper.

 # Q learning
 - model free algorithm that learns to approximate the optimal q value function for a given env
-- agent updates its qvalue esimates using bellman's equation. q learnign is a tabular method -
+- agent updates its qvalue esimates using bellman's equation. q learnign is a tabular method
+- for cartpole, alpha = 0.25 is best